Port Aransas, Texas: The Farley Boat and Port Aransas

 In the early 20th century, tarpon fishing began to attract anglers and tourists from across America to Port Aransas.
 Because of the choppy waters around Port Aransas, though, access to the Gulf Coast was restricted.
 The boats of the day were not designed to handle the rough Gulf Coast waters and storms in the early 20th century wiped out the existing charter fleet.

 To meet the needs of anglers coming from across the country to fish for tarpon, the Farley family began building the Farley boat.
 In 1915, Charles Frederick ("Fred") Farley and his son established Farley and Son, Boat Builders, in Port Aransas.
 The Farley boats were designed to meet the needs of anglers and fishing guides.
 They were designed with low sides and a high bow to fight the choppy waves.
 The Farley boats were also designed with low cabins that allowed fishing in every direction.

 In 1937, President Franklin D. Roosevelt visited Port Aransas and while Congress was debating his Judiciary Reorganization Bill of 1937, he fished for tarpon.
 He hired Barney Farley, the famous fishing guide and brother of Fred Farley.

 The president brought his own 35 ft fishing boat and Barney Farley agreed to take the president out on the boat.
 After an unsuccessful outing, Barney Farley convinced the president to fish from a Farley boat, but his nephew, Don Farley, would take him.
 Though he had a successful outing, Don said, "I can't believe he caught so many because of the secret service running around on boats in the water."
 The president caught so many tarpon that he returned to Port Aransas later that year to again fish with Barney Farley on a Farley boat.

 Today, Farley boat planters are located all over the city of Port Aransas, celebrating the history and importance of the Farley boat along the Gulf Coast.

 Hurricane Harvey

-Port Aransas suffered major damage as a result of the landfall of Hurricane Harvey in August 2017., with wind speeds of 132 mph (212 km/hr, 59 m/s) being recorded.
+Port Aransas suffered major damage as a result of the landfall of Hurricane Harvey in August 2017, with wind speeds of 132 mph (212 km/h, 59 m/s) being recorded.

 Modern day

 Port Aransas has now become a fishing, beach, and resort village, with summer populations sometimes swelling to 60,000 or more, as well as a college spring-break destination.
 Every year in April, Port Aransas hosts an event called Sand Fest, which brings thousands of people to Port Aransas to watch sculptors build elaborate sand castles.
-The event has food vendors, shopping, and live music, as well.
+The event has food vendors, shopping, and live music.
 All of the money raised from the event goes to the community and local schools.